Bryson-Weaver/Bank-Account-Project/README.md

 # Project Name: Bank Account Project

 ## Project Description
 This application simulates a real-world banking system.
-It incorporates core Object-Oriented Programming (OOP) principles—such as inheritance, polymorphism, abstraction, and encapsulation—to model customers, accounts, and financial transactions.
+It incorporates core Object-Oriented Programming (OOP) principles, such as inheritance, polymorphism, abstraction, and encapsulation—to model customers, accounts, and financial transactions.
 The project also includes a SQLite database for persistent storage of customer and account data.